-COLUMBUS, Indiana (Dec.
+COLUMBUS, Ind.
+(Dec.
 27, 2016) – Tanner Thorson wraps up a thrilling 2016 season and now looks toward the New Year as an opportunity to shine even brighter.

 The 2016 race season scored Thorson the USAC National Midget Championship and his second-consecutive National Midget Driver of the Year title in the No. 67 Keith Kunz Motorsports, JBL Audio, Toyota-powered midget car.
 He also made his debut on asphalt and competed in three races with David Gilliland Racing before racing in his first ARCA Racing Series Presented by Menards event with Venturini Motorsports.

 Thorson ended the season with 17 overall wins, 18 top fives and 12 top tens with a total of 67 starts.
 He credits what is KKM for his success and growth this past season.

 “This whole team is a huge part of my accomplishments this year.
 Keith [Kunz] and Pete [Willoughby] have given me amazing opportunities throughout my career.
 I couldn’t have done any of this without ‘Big Al’ [Scroggins] either.
 Everyone put in a lot of hard work to get us the [USAC National Midget] championship.”